themanyone/whisper_dictation/README.md

 ## Building from source (GPU acceleration)

 The pre-built binaries are CPU-only.
 For GPU acceleration (recommended), compile from source.
 Here we are using CUDA.
 Your options may vary.
-See below:
+Review project's build docs.

 **whisper.cpp:**
 ```shell